mozilla/bedrock/docs/attribution/0001-analytics.rst

     Only Firefox and Pocket are currently supported.
 VPN support has not been added.

-We are using a the custom event `product_download` to track product downloads (Firefox and VPN).
+We are using a the custom event `product_download` to track product downloads and app store referrals for Firefox, Pocket, and VPN.
 We are not using the default GA4 event file_download for a combination of reasons: it does not trigger for the Firefox file types, we would like to collect more information than is included with the default events, and we would like to treat product downloads as goals but not all file downloads are goals.

-Links to the app stores directly or through adjust are also treated as product downloads.

 ..
 Note::

-    Most apps listed in *appstores.py* are supported but you may still want to check that the URL you are tracking is identified as valid in `isValidDownloadURL` and will be recognized by `getEventFromUrl`.
+    Most apps listed in *appstores.py* are supported but you may still want to check that the URL you are tracking is identified as valid in ```isValidDownloadURL``` and will be recognized by ```getEventFromUrl``.

 Properties for use with `product_download` (not all products will have all options):